Mary Dudley: Serving Elizabeth I

 On Elizabeth I's accession in November 1558 Mary Dudley became a Gentlewoman of the Privy Chamber "without wages", an unsalaried position which left her dependent on her husband.
-Like her brother Lord Robert, the royal favourite, she belonged to the Queen's closest companions.
+Like her brother Lord Robert, the royal favourite, she was among the Queen's closest companions.
 In the 1559 negotiations over Archduke Charles, the Habsburg candidate for Elizabeth's hand, she acted as go-between for the Queen and her own brother in their dealings with the Spanish ambassador Álvaro de la Quadra and his Imperial colleague, Caspar von Brüner.
 Through Mary Dudley, Elizabeth discreetly indicated her serious intention to marry the Archduke and that he should immediately come to England.
 De la Quadra informed Philip II that Mary Dudley said that if this were not true, I might be sure she would not say such a thing as it might cost her her life and she was acting now with the Queen's consent, but she (the Queen) would not speak to the Emperor's ambassador about it.

 Philip's envoy received assurances from Lord Robert and Sir Thomas Parry as well.
 Yet Elizabeth cooled down again and gave Mary Dudley further instructions to deal with the Spaniards, until she herself told de la Quadra "that someone had [spoken to him] with good intentions, but without any commission from her".
 Angry at her brother and the Queen, Mary Dudley felt betrayed.
 The Spanish ambassador, in his turn, was piqued that she used an interpreter, when "we can understand each other in Italian without him."

 In October 1562, Elizabeth became critically ill with smallpox; Mary Dudley nursed her until she contracted the illness herself, which according to her husband greatly disfigured her beauty.
 The Queen, who suffered only a little pocking, distanced herself from her once friend.
 That Mary took to wearing a mask afterwards is, however, a myth.
 She continued her court service, unless absent when accompanying her husband to Wales and Ireland.
 In late 1565 the couple travelled to Ireland, where Sir Henry was to take up his post as Lord Lieutenant.
-On the passage one of the ships sunk with all Mary Dudley's jewels and fine clothes on board.
+On the passage one of the ships sank with all Mary Dudley's jewels and fine clothes on board.
 In 1567 Henry Sidney returned for a few weeks to the English court.
 His wife stayed behind at Drogheda, which came under rebel attack.
 Mary Dudley resolutely requested the Mayor of Dublin to relieve the town with troops, which he did.
 Later in the year Sir Henry sent her back to England because of her ill health, which was apparently caused by the Queen's criticism of his lieutenantship: An unfriendly letter from Elizabeth "so perplexed my dear wife, as she fell most grievously sick upon the same and in that sickness remained once in trance above fifty-two hours".